1 IN 2

 External beam radiation therapy (EBRT)

-In EBRT, a machine precisely directs radiation beams from outside the body to the prostate.
-Each treatment session takes about 15 minutes, and you will not see or feel the radiation.
+In EBRT, a machine precisely directs radiation beams to the prostate.
+Each treatment session takes about 15 minutes.
+You will lie on the treatment table under the radiation machine.

-EBRT does not make you radioactive and there is no danger to the people around you.
-Most people feel well enough to continue working, driving, exercising or doing their normal activities throughout treatment.
+EBRT does not make you radioactive and there is no danger to people near you.
+Most people feel well enough to work and do their normal activities, though fatigue may increase as your treatment continues.

 Internal radiation therapy (brachytherapy)